CircuitVerse/Blog/content/posts/GSoCStudents.md

 ![Google Summer of Code 2021 logo](/images/gsoc_cover.png)

 Congratulations to the 6 students selected to work with CircuitVerse during Google Summer of Code 2021!
-We’re thrilled to welcome them as a part of our community and we're looking forward to working together with our mentors and the greater CircuitVerse community 🎉 CircuitVerse's GSoC journey started from **3 students in 2019 to 4 in 2020 and finally 6 in 2021**!
+We’re thrilled to welcome them as a part of our community, and we're looking forward to working together with our mentors and the greater CircuitVerse community 🎉 CircuitVerse's GSoC journey started from **3 students in 2019 to 4 in 2020 and finally 6 in 2021**!
 It has been nothing short of incredible 🚀

-Here a glimpse of our selected students:
+Here is a glimpse of our selected students:

 1. [Ruturaj Mohite](https://github.com/gr455) will be working on [Refactoring Testbench and Automated Testing](https://github.com/CircuitVerse/CircuitVerse/wiki/GSoC%2721-Project-List#project-1---testbench-project) and will be mentored by [Satvik Ramaprasad](https://github.com/satu0king/) and [Samiran Konwar](http://github.com/abstrekt/).